core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #get-protected-enc title="Secure Subscribe to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

 Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the response code (Content) allows payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.
+Since the response code (Content) allows payload ("OFF"), the COSE object is carried as the CoAP payload.

-The COSE header of the request contains an identifier (kid:ca), indicating which security context was used to protect the message and a Sequence Number (15).
+The COSE header of the request contains an identifier (ca), indicating which security context was used to protect the message and a Sequence Number (15).
 The COSE header of the responses contains sequence numbers (32 and 36).

-The options Content-Format and the payload are formatted as indicated in {{cose-object}}, and encrypted in the COSE ciphertext (indicated with \{ ... \}).
+The options Content-Format and the payload are formatted as indicated in {{cose-object}} and encrypted.
 The option Observe is integrity protected.

 The server verifies that the sequence number has not been received before (see {{sequence-numbers}}).
 The client verifies that the sequence number has not been received before and tha the response message is generated as a response to the subscribe request.